Mayank009/readme/README.md

     typeof gameManager.onShowRewardedVideoAds === 'function'
 ) {
     try {
-        gameManager.onShowRewardedVideoAds('rewardLife')
+        gameManager.onShowRewardedVideoAds('rewardLife', null)
     } catch (e) {
         gameManager.onError(e.stack.toString())
     }
 }
 ```

-The parameter that is passed to this function is a String.
+The first parameter that is passed to this function is a String.
+The second parameter with value `null` is mandatory.
-Since this method is asynchronous, once the ad is played or the ad is quitted (by clicking on close icon on the ad screen), the App emits an event to the game
+Since this method is asynchronous, once the ad is played or the ad is quitted (by clicking on close icon on the ad screen), the App emits an event to the game.

 ```
 cc.game.emit('onAdPlayed')